kubernetes/website/content/en/blog/_posts/2018-06-26-kubernetes-1.11-release-announcement.md

 ## Availability

 Kubernetes 1.11 is available for [download on GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.11.0).
 To get started with Kubernetes, check out these [interactive tutorials](https://kubernetes.io/docs/tutorials/).

-You can also install 1.11 using [Kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
+You can also install 1.11 using Kubeadm.
+Version 1.11.0 will be available as Deb and RPM packages, installable using the [Kubeadm cluster installer](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) sometime on June 28th.

 ## 5 Day Features Blog Series